attilacsanyi/next-porta-fi/README.md

 pnpm dev
 ```

-Visit `http://localhost:3000/portfolio/demo` to see a sample portfolio in demo mode.
+Visit `http://localhost:3000` to see the interactive portfolio demo and start exploring!

 ## Tech Stack